 If you’re as much of a woodworking genius as Sam Maloof, you’re much more likely to have some of your own tricks and tips on woodworking down, perhaps even written them down in a notebook to remember as well as be able to teach your own kids a few tactics.
-Or perhaps you are that kid, your parents having already provided you with a few tips and tricks to help you improve your woodworking.
+Or perhaps you are that kid, your parents have already provided you with a few tips and tricks to help you improve your woodworking.
 But the more likely philosophy at play here is that of you being a newbie, just starting out with woodworking, so here we are, trying to pass down our tips and tricks to the family.

 Similarly, you can now expand on your knowledge of woodworking on the router table by gauging on these tips and tricks that we’ve collected so far.

 - Utilizing two feather boards on the router table ensures accuracy when shaping the wood.
 These contraptions help hold the wood in place to be able to handle the smallest of cuts, without injuring yourself the slightest.
-These cuts, while still being tiny, result in smoother and straight cuts than with you holding on to the wood.
+These cuts, while still being tiny, resulting in smoother and straight cuts than with you holding on to the wood.

 - When making cuts on thin or narrow wood stock, routing the profile on the wide board, while handling the edges on the table saw, is an easier, safer, and efficient solution.
 This is highly effective when shaping moldings.

-- When looking at shaping identical twin pieces, for any appliance like a box or so, using pattern bits or even a template that can be adjusted onto the height of the wood.
+- When looking at shaping identical twin pieces, for an appliance like a box or so, using pattern bits or even a template that can be adjusted onto the height of the wood.
 Most of these are provided in thinner width, so as to not take up too much of your energy.

 - Create a customized baseplate to help you with measurements, specifically when working on dados.
 Starting with 0 at the base, you can include a change at an interval between a constant difference among the measurements.